 - Who’s most important to you?
-Life is only as meaningful as the people you experience it with.
+Life is only as meaningful as the people who experience it with you.
 But too often our fears keep us from words to be said and commitments to be made.
-Instead, we live on as independent entities homesick for relationships we believe we can’t have.
+Instead, we live on as independent entities homesick for relationships we believe we can't have.

 - Where is your favorite place on earth?
-It’s baffling to watch millions of people lay down their dreams for destination and settle for living vicariously through the social media feeds of those brave enough to live.
-It’s common to find comfort in familiarity.
-But if you have a desire to live on a farm (like our family does), yet you live in a city, it’s time change that.
-If you hate the cold of the Midwest and fill your home with images of tropical destinations, it’s time to chase that.
+It's baffling to watch millions of people lay down their dreams for destination and settle for living vicariously through the social media feeds of those brave enough to live.
+Finding comfort in familiarity is common.
+But if you have a desire to live on a farm (like our family does), yet you live in a city, it's time change that.
+If you hate the cold of the Midwest and fill your home with images of tropical destinations, it's time to chase that.

 Location determines the majority of our activity.
 And just because you were born one place, does not mean you must die there.
 Look, in maturity, we must come to the realization that someday isn't a day and a dream without a plan is merely a wish.
 If your heart desires a destination in which you believe you can thrive, then it's time to begin planning.
 Because even if you can't move today, you can start making steps to move there in the future.

 Bottom line, if you’re working on what you’re passionate about, with the person most important to you, in a place that brings adventure and excitement to your story, then you are living your purpose.
 Don't let anyone make it seem more complicated than that.
 These people are merely individuals still struggling with the conditioning of their history's chains.